 From the industrial and technologically focused Eindhoven we travelled over to Rotterdam.
 Growing up listening to The Beautiful South the city had always been on my must visit list and it didn’t disappoint.

 The most striking thing about Rotterdam, as with other parts of Holland, is their wealth of and support for creative businesses.
-So much talent in one city and boy do they shout about it and support it, it’s wonderful to see.
+So much talent in one city and it’s just fabulous how much they shout about it and support it.

 Our first stop was Keet, a coffee shop and creative hub, which is a joint venture to allow numerous designers and creative hubs to both showcase and sell their products under one roof and without the overheads of their own shop, which can so often be prohibitive.
 Thinking back to Leicester and how many incredible designers there are who don’t have the means to open their own shop and instead rely on online trade and pop-up markets.
 This is just the kind of venue that the city is crying out for.
 The products in store ranged from beautiful gifts to quirky homeware and sitting alongside a lovely coffee shop with the best cheesecake I’ve ever tasted it’s easy to see why this place is such a hit with the locals.